awsdocs/amazon-migrationhub-user-guide/doc_source/home-region.md

 # The AWS Migration Hub Home Region<a name="home-region"></a>

 Your AWS Migration Hub data is stored in your home region for purposes of discovery, planning, and migration tracking\.
 The status of migrations for your entire portfolio appears in your selected home region\.
-You can specify a home region from the Migration Hub **Settings** page or from the [Migration Hub Config API](https://docs.aws.amazon.com/migrationhub-home-region/latest/APIReference/Welcome.html)\.
-After it is set, the Migration Hub home region cannot be changed\.
+You can specify a home region from the Migration Hub **Settings** page or from the [Migration Hub Home Region API Reference](https://docs.aws.amazon.com/migrationhub-home-region/latest/APIReference/Welcome.html)\.
+For information about changing the Migration Hub home region after it is set, see [Changing your Migration Hub Home Region](#change-home-region)\.

 ## Choose a Migration Hub Home Region<a name="select-home-region"></a>